Pathuri-Deepesh/Pathuri_Deepesh_Portfolio/README.md

 ---

 ## Mini Projects
-### BioBotanica: Medicinal Plant Detection
+### SQL Injection Detection Using Machine Learning
-- **Description:** The BioBotanica Next-Gen project is an AI-driven solution that redefines medicinal plant identification and information accessibility by employing advanced machine learning and language models.
-Designed to overcome the limitations of traditional plant identification methods, which are time-intensive and require expert knowledge, BioBotanica Next-Gen enables users—whether healthcare professionals, researchers, educators, or plant enthusiasts—to gain valuable botanical insights effortlessly.
-- **Technologies Used:** Streamlit, PyTorch, Torchvision, OpenAI GPT - 4o, Visual Studio Code , Gen AI .
+- **Description:** Completed a mini-project in 2024 focused on identifying SQL injection attacks using machine learning models like XGBoost, Logistic Regression, and SVM.
+The project enhanced detection accuracy and F1-score to improve web application security.
+- **Technologies Used:** Python, XGBoost, Scikit-learn, Logistic Regression, SVM, SQL
 - **GitHub Repository:** [BioBotanica](https://github.com/Vijisdurai/BioBotanica.git)

-### Real-Time Product Recommendation System
+### Real-Time Predictive Emotion and Behavioral Analysis
-- **Description:** A real-time, intelligent product recommendation system designed to help consumers make informed purchasing decisions by comparing live prices, product features, and expert reviews across multiple e-commerce platforms.
-It addresses challenges like inconsistent information, fluctuating prices, and unreliable customer reviews.
+- **Description:** Developed a real-time model for emotion and behavioral analysis using CNN and LSTM.
+The system provides wellness recommendations based on live video analysis, making it ideal for healthcare and corporate wellness to support mental health through personalized insights.
-- **Technologies Used:** NLP, API Integration, Machine Learning, Web Scraping (RapidApi).
+- **Technologies Used:** Python, TensorFlow, Keras, CNN, LSTM, OpenCV.
-- **Features:** Product comparisons based on price , Personalized Recommendations and eal-Time Comparison.
 - **GitHub Repository:** [Real-Time Product Recommendation System](https://github.com/Vijisdurai/datathon.git)

-### Edo Scheduler
-- **Description:** Edo Scheduler is a task scheduling web application designed for effective task management, note-taking, and habit tracking.
-It provides features like task prioritization, calendar views, and responsive design for enhancing productivity and organization.
-- **Technologies Used:** HTML, CSS, JavaScript, FullCalendar, LocalStorage, Bootstrap, Moment.js, FontAwesome
-- **Features:** To-do list, Notes, Habit tracker, Calendar view.
+### Video Surveillance and Tracking using Facial Recognition
+- **Description:** Participated as a team lead in the IBM Datathon Collaborative 24-hour event in 2023 and developed a project focusing on AI-powered video surveillance and tracking using facial recognition.
+The solution leverages advanced AI techniques to enhance security and monitoring systems in real-time.
+- **Technologies Used:** Python, OpenCV, Facial Recognition Libraries, IBM Cloud Services.
 - **GitHub Repository:** [Edo Scheduler](https://github.com/Vijisdurai/EdoScheduler.git)

 ---